Child Visitation in Las Vegas

 The only limitation to this award will be that the noncustodial parent must give the court and custodial parent written notice of his or her intent to make the additional visit no less than 7 days before the visit if it is on a weekday or weekend, and no less than 30 days if the proposed makeup visit will be on a holiday or vacation.

 Clearly time with family should be a priority, especially children.
 Whatever side of this divide you may find yourself on, you need to ensure that your rights are protected.
 Time with children goes by so quickly, you want to make the most of all of it.
 I am an expert in this type of law and will make sure you get all the time with your children allowable by law.
-If you are not getting visitation with your children you need an aggressive and experienced Las Vegas Child Custody Lawyer to help you!
+If you are not getting visitation with your children you need an aggressive and experienced Las Vegas Family Lawyer to help you!

 Call me now at 702-383-0090.